 If you are a sensitive person, it’s very likely that at some point in your life you’ll end up with a narcissist.
 It’s a sad truth, but we who sacrifice of ourselves for others are often more easily manipulated and controlled in relationships.
-For one reason or another, we also don’t always feel worthy of someone who really loves and accepts us for who we are, so we are attracted to someone who tears us apart.
+Because of hurt or pain from our childhood, we also don’t always feel worthy of someone who really loves and accepts us for who we are, so we are attracted to someone who tears us apart.
 Someone who tells us our issues or why we aren’t really good enough, but that they ‘tolerate’ us anyway.
 Someone who makes us feel like ‘less than’, even though we are WAY more than enough.
 We are so much better than they make us out to be.

 But it is in their best interest to make us feel unworthy, because then they can more easily control and manipulate us.
 We feel like no one else would have us, so we are lucky to be with them.
 At least initially.
 But then we wake up.
 Eventually.
 For some it takes longer than others.
 And some still allow themselves to be controlled by them again and again.
 But if you can get there, you CAN make a new start and break free of this.